 - Twin/Trip sharing accommodation in Kathmandu & during trek (teahouse/tent )

 - Camping equipment at Island Peak Base Camp : sleeping tents, dinning tent, dinning chairs and tables.

 - Trek gear: Sleeping mats, sleeping bags, down jacket and duffel bags

-- Climbing gear: ropes, mountaineering boots, harness, ascender, slings, abseil device, karabiners, ice axe and helmet.
+- Climbing equipment for Island Peak: ropes, mountaineering boots, harness, ascender, slings, abseil device, karabiners, ice axe and helmet.

 - Trek support: Trekking guide, climbing guide, assistant guide and porters (1 porter to 1 trekker)

 - Portable oxygen cylinder and comprehensive first aid kit.

 - Boiled drinking water, tea and coffee during meals on trek

 - Permits & fees: Trekking permit (TIMS) fee; National Park entry fee